One Sunday many years ago, I messed up with my eating. Here is how I confronted and defused this ticking time bomb.

-My husband, Mike and I were driving home from church and I was hungry.
-Now usually, I will put an apple or banana in my purse so that I can eat it on the way home.
+First, some background: My husband, Mike and I were driving home from church and I was hungry.
+Now usually, I will put an apple or low sodium V-8 juice in my purse so that I can have it on the way home.

 From experience, I've learned that I'm tempted to get fast food when I'm hungry during those times.
 Fast food is quick and I typically don't feel like cooking much after serving at church.